okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

   their data.
 It may be worthwhile to think of the catalog as the region's catalog, rather than the regional government's.
-* Facilitating improvement of the data by allowing derivatives of datasets to be catalogd.
+* Facilitating improvement of the data by allowing derivatives of datasets to be cataloged.
 For example, someone may geocode addresses and may wish to share those results with everybody.
 If you only allow single versions of datasets, these improvements remain hidden.
 * Be tolerant of your data appearing elsewhere.
 That is, content is likely